Slough Borough Council has become the first UK local authority to utilise SSE Energy Solution’s new Mayflower Smart Cities and Places platform.

 Analytic capabilities will form part of Mayflower Smart Cities and Places, providing insight and information on key performance indicators to support informed decision making and policy formation.
 By consolidating and analysing environmental data, Slough Borough Council will soon be able to identify key areas to address in their Low Emission Strategy as they strive towards net zero by 2050.

-Cllr Rob Anderson, Cabinet Member for Transport & Environmental Services, added: “We are keen to work with SSE Enterprise to determine how best to deploy this platform to support our Smart Slough initiatives.
+Cllr Rob Anderson, Cabinet Member for Transport & Environmental Services, added: “We are keen to work with SSE Energy Solutions to determine how best to deploy this platform to support our Smart Slough initiatives.
 This will prove invaluable in helping to manage the quality of our local environment and taking active steps toward achieving Net Zero.”

 “This is an important step in our ability to deliver powerful IoT platform tools to enable digital solutions for our customers and enable them to better understand their cities and experiences.
 We look forward to working with Slough Borough Council to further enhance this solution.”